The Board of Directors

 Evaluation of the Effectiveness of the Board of Directors

-Method of effectiveness evaluation
+Method of the effectiveness evaluation

-• Type of questions: Multiple choice and open-ended (attributed survey)
+• Type of questions: single-choice and open-ended

-• Number of questions: 46
+• Number of questions: 45

-• Survey items: The approach and composition of the Board of Directors, operation of the Board of Directors, discussions held by the Board of Directors, monitoring function of the Board of Directors, performance of Directors, support systems and training for Directors and Audit & Supervisory Board Members, dialogue with shareholders (investors), personal initiatives, operation and deliberation of the committees, and overview
+• Survey items: The approach and composition of the Board of Directors, operation of the Board of Directors, discussions held by the Board of Directors, monitoring function of the Board of Directors, performance of Directors, and mutual evaluations, support systems and training for Directors and Audit & Supervisory Board Members, dialogue with shareholders (investors), personal initiatives, operation and deliberation of the committees, and overview

 Final evaluation